sir-pinecone/backbone-autocomplete/README.md

       selectionTemplateId: '#user_search_selection_template',
     });

 It is expected that you will have an element to treat as the autocomplete widget.
-Pass the ID of that for the "completerElId" option.
+Pass the ID of that for the `completerElId` option.
 The next three options are selectors for the input element, the results container and the selection container (holds what you select).
-These selectors are used relative to the completerElId, so make sure they are children of that element.
-The containers should be either ordered or unordered lists - <ol> or </ul>
+These selectors are used relative to the `completerElId` element, so make sure they are children.
+If you don't want them to be children, give them an ID and use that as the selector.
+The containers should be either an ordered or unordered list.

-The onSelect option is an optional callback that will run when the user clicks on a result.
+The `onSelect` option is an optional callback that will run when the user clicks on a result.

 The autocompleter also needs two templates for rendering.
 Examples using jade templates:

     // results template
     <% _.each(results, function(result) { %>
     | <li id="<%= result.respId %>"><%= result.result %></li>
     <% }); %>

     // selection template
     | <li data-age="<%= data.extra.age %>"><%= data.result %></li>

 Finally, you must tell the auto completer to create itself.
 This is done with a trigger call like so: